gcleroux/zoneregistry/README.md

 A CoreDNS plugin to handle service discovery across distributed kubernetes clusters

+## TODOs

+- [ ] Return A/AAAA instead of CNAMEs from the registry
+- [ ] Loadbalance the peers records
+- [ ] Add concurrency safety on the peers map
+- [ ] Add CI + automated testing
+- [ ] Add support for multiple zoneregistry masters
+- [ ] Add e2e test for standalone deployment
+- [ ] Add e2e test for k8s deployment
+- [ ] Update README

 ## Configure

 Configuration options can be used to customize the behaviour of a plugin: